Erin (CDP), New York

-Erin is a hamlet and census-designated place in the town of Erin in Chemung County, New York, United States.
+Erin is a hamlet and census-designated place (CDP) in the town of town of Erin, Chemung County, United States.
 The population of the CDP was 483 at the 2010 census, out of a total town population of 1,962.

 Geography

-Erin is located in northeastern Chemung County in the center of the town of Erin.
-It is in the valley of Newtown Creek, a west-flowing (and later south-flowing) tributary of the Chemung River, which in turn is a tributary of the Susquehanna River.
+Erin is located in northeastern Chemung County, at the center of the town of Erin.
+It lies in the valley of Newtown Creek, a west- and then south-flowing tributary of the Chemung River, itself a tributary of the Susquehanna River.
 New York State Route 223 passes through the center of Erin, leading west 3.5 mi to Breesport and 7 mi to NY-13 near the village of Horseheads.
 Route 223 leads northeast 5.7 mi to NY-224 in the valley of Cayuta Creek, which then leads 2.5 mi farther east to Van Etten.

 According to the United States Census Bureau, Erin has a total area of 1.96 sqkm, of which 1.94 sqkm is land and 0.02 sqkm, or 1.26%, is water.

 Demographics

+Education

+The school district is Horseheads Central School District.